PDevanney/Tacking-on-a-Graph/timelog.md

 * *4 hours* Completed implementation of optimisations for the Tower positions.
 Removed Prior bugs and tidied code.
 Separated code into files.

+## Week 4

 ### 14 October 2020

 * *1 hour* Met with supervisor and Prepared Minutes of the meeting
 * *0.5 hours* Prepared for meeting, watched research video

+### 17 October 2020

+* *2.5 hours* Implementing Unit Testing for the Project

+### 19 October 2020

+* *1 hours* Implementing Optimal Search Algorithm
+* *3 hours* Researching the Optimal Movement Algoithmn, looked at Greedy approaches and heuristic approaches to find the longest 	un-discoverable path